Christifideles

 The Christifideles program offers a blended in person and online Master of Theological Studies (MTS) degree through a partnership between the Archdiocese of Seattle and Saint Martin’s University.

-For questions contact Fr.
-Simon Kim.
+For questions contact Kimberly Abadir.

 Certificate in Discernment & Pastoral Care

 The Archdiocesan Certificate Program in Discernment & Pastoral Care is designed for individuals interested in deepening their call for missionary discipleship.
 Participants will engage the Christian Tradition to cultivate their pastoral, intellectual, spiritual, and human formation.
 Additionally, opportunities to minister in various pastoral settings and among diverse populations will be available during the summer months.
 The Archdiocese of Seattle accredits this 100-hour certificate program, which follows the initial programming of the National Association of Catholic Chaplains.
+It runs from January through November 2026.